taw10/crystfel/doc/man/indexamajig.1.md

 : https://doi.org/10.1107/S0907444999009506.

 **asdf**
-: This is a implementation of the dirax algorithm, with some very small changes : such as using a 1D Fourier transform for finding the lattice repeats.
+: This is an implementation of the dirax algorithm, with some very small changes : such as using a 1D Fourier transform for finding the lattice repeats.
 This : algorithm is implemented natively within CrystFEL meaning that no external : software is required.